Architecture

 | Queues | 5,000 msg/s per queue; batched sends | Fan-out shards published in batched sends when the Queue path is taken at all. |

-Source: Workflows limits, Browser Rendering limits, Containers limits, D1 limits, Queues limits.
+Source: Workflows limits, Cron Triggers, Browser Rendering limits, Containers limits, D1 limits, Queues limits.
 Values current as of 2026-05.

 Observability